Table of Contents

 States and Capitals of India: Articles in the Constitution

-Under Part 1 of the constitution, Articles 1 to 4 describe India and its territories.
+Under Part 1 of the Constitution, Articles 1 to 4 describe India and its territories.

-- Article 1 describes India as the “Union of States” and not “Federation of states” The names of states and their territories are mentioned in the first schedule of the constitution.
+- Article 1 describes India as the “Union of States” and not “Federation of States” The names of states and their territories are mentioned in the first schedule of the Constitution.

 - Article 2 allows the parliament to ‘admit into the Union of India or establish new states on such terms as it thinks or finds fit.’
 Hence, it gives power to parliament to establish new states.

-- Article 3 permit the parliament to-
+- Article 3 permits the parliament to

-Specialties Of Different Indian States
+Specialities Of Different Indian States

 India is a land of diversity, where each state holds its own unique charm and attractions.
 From the bustling metropolises of Maharashtra to the serene backwaters of Kerala, every state showcases a distinctive cultural, historical, and geographical identity.
 Here in this table, we have tried to cover in a minute way the rich diversity of our country.